As demand surges, only Qi Certified wireless charging products can deliver a safe and reliable wireless charging

 Example of a Qi Certificate of Registration (click to enlarge)

-For details about risks and WPC’s Qi Certified program, you can download these documents:
+For details about WPC’s Qi Certified program, you can download these documents:

 Product developers can find more information on product testing and Qi certification procedures in the Developers section of the website.